Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \subsection{Baselines}

 We established baseline performance using ROI-based deep learning models, including BrainNetCNN \cite{KAWAHARA20171038}, VanillaTF, and Brain Network Transformer (BNT) \cite{KAN2022}, which take functional connectivity matrices as input (computed via Pearson correlations of 87 brain regions in the dHCP neonatal brain atlas).
 Hyper-parameters and implementations followed \cite{KAN2022}.
 Additionally, we included XGBoost \cite{CHEN2016} as a traditional machine learning baseline, using the flattened upper triangular correlation matrix as input.
+Experiments for both classification and regression can be seen in Table~\ref{tab:baseline-models}.